preksha1178/ASCII-PROJECT--PYTHON/README.md

 3️⃣ Navigate to Folder
 cd ASCII-PROJECT

-4️⃣ Install Colorama
-pip install colorama

-5️⃣ Run the Script
+4️⃣ Run the Script
 python asciiartproject.py

 ▶ Usage

-When you run the script, you will see this menu:
+When you run the script, you will see:

 ********** ASCII ART PROJECT **********